What is Container Monitoring? What are the advantages of Container Monitoring?

 What is the pricing for Kubernetes Container Monitoring?

-Kubernetes monitoring capability is available as an add-on across all licenses (Starter, Pro, Enterprise, SP Pro, SP Enterprise).
+Kubernetes monitoring capability is available as an add-on across all licenses (Starter, Enterprise, SP Enterprise).
 The add-on feature is called ‘LM Container’.
-Users are charged per Kubernetes pods only.
-This makes it easier for you to count fewer resource types and predict necessary licenses.
+Users are charged per Kubernetes Pod only.
+This makes it easier for you to count fewer resource types and calculate the number of licenses required to monitor your Kubernetes clusters.
+LogicMonitor can monitor a variety of Kubernetes objects.
+For more information on a comprehensive list, see Supported Resources.

-- Uncommitted resources are charged at 1.2x the committed rate.
-We recommend contacting your Customer Success Manager with a license purchase request if your infrastructure exceeds your committed licenses.
+- We recommend contacting your Customer Success Manager with a license purchase request if your infrastructure exceeds your committed licenses.
 This ensures that your costs grow predictably.